Welcome to UNICEF USA!

-Children who drink unsafe water become weak, malnourished and susceptible to waterborne diseases, the second leading cause of death among children.
-Dirty water and poor sanitation can lead to malnutrition or make it worse.
+Children who drink unsafe water become weak and susceptible to waterborne diseases, one of the leading causes of death among children under the age of 5.
+Unsafe water and poor sanitation can lead to malnutrition or make it worse.
 "No matter how much food a malnourished child eats, he or she will not get better if the water they are drinking is not safe," said Manuel Fontaine, UNICEF Director of Emergency Programs.

 Globally, women and girls spend about 200 million hours a day collecting water

 In eight out of 10 homes without running water, the job of collecting a family's water supply falls to women and girls.
 Globally, women and girls spend about 200 million hours a day walking to water sources — often alone, over rough terrain — and transporting heavy containers of water back home.
 That's time taken away from learning or building a better future for themselves.
 Girls who go to schools without running water or toilets are more likely to stay home when they're menstruating.
 Their educations are interrupted and their future prospects suffer.

 UNICEF is working to solve the water burden for women and girls

 From 2000 to 2017, the proportion of the world's population with proper access to safe drinking water jumped from 61 percent to 71 percent.
 UNICEF is working to improve water and sanitation for vulnerable children and families.
 In Burundi, one of the poorest nations in the world, a socioeconomic and political crisis that began in 2015 has left 1.8 million people, including 710,000 children, in need of humanitarian assistance.
 Nearly 40 percent of the population does not have access to basic drinking water.
 Burundi's rate of chronic malnutrition among children under age 5 is the highest in the world, putting children at risk for lifelong physical and cognitive deficits.